ZhangGongjie/ZhangGongjie.github.io/_pages/reserach.md

 >
 > <img src="/images/SAM-DETR++.jpg" alt="SAM-DETR++" width="500"/>
 >
 > **TL;DR**&emsp; This paper presents SAM-DETR++, which is an extension of SAM-DETR.
-It further extends the semantics-aligned matching mechanism to fuse multi-scale features that are inherently unaligned in semantics, and achieves even faster convergence and superior detection accuracy (49.1% AP in 50 epochs with ResNet50 on COCO val2017).
+It further extends the semantics-aligned matching mechanism to fuse multi-scale features that are inherently unaligned in semantics, and achieves even faster convergence and superior detection accuracy.
 >
-> <firstauthor>Gongjie Zhang</firstauthor><author>, Zhipeng Luo, Jiaxing Huang, Shijian Lu, and Eric P. Xing</author><venue><br>Tech Report, arXiv:2207.14172, 2022</venue>
+> <firstauthor>Gongjie Zhang</firstauthor><author>, Zhipeng Luo, Jiaxing Huang, Shijian Lu, and Eric P. Xing</author><venue><br>International Journal of Computer Vision (IJCV), 2024</venue>

 ---